protofire/chainlink-external-adapter-example/README.md

   chainlink initiators create NAME URL
   ```

-  where `NAME` is the name of the initiator and `URL` the url of the function deployed on step 5.
+  (where `NAME` is the name of the initiator and `URL` the url of the function deployed on step #5)

   The URL of an EI is so that when you create a job spec which uses that initiator, the Chainlink node will POST the spec to it so that the EI can be aware of what the Job ID is and any parameters defined in the spec.

-  After runing the previous command you will get somthing like:
+  After running the previous command you will get something like:

   ```bash
   ╔ External Initiator Credentials: